CatHood0/simple_spell_checker/README.md

    strategy: StrategyLanguageSearchOrder.byPackage,
    // this is a list of words that will be ignored by check ops
    whiteList: [],
+   customLanguages: <LanguageIdentifier>[],
+   // if is true, will take all languages into [customLanguages] to add them to the registry
+   autoAddLanguagesFromCustomDictionaries: false,
    caseSensitive: false,
 );
 ```